folio-org/mod-login-saml/README.md

 `SAML_COOKIE_SAMESITE`: Defaults to `Strict` if not present.
 Set to `Lax` or `None` for cross-site requests.

-`Lax` should only be used if the backend and frontend hosts are the same, otherwise the browser will reject the cookies.
-There is a corresponding system property `saml.cookie.samesite`.

 ### Sample users for samltest.id

 mod-users ships with three sample users that allow SSO login using